gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `BinarySpec.name` should no longer be considered a unique identifier for the binary within a project.
 - The name for the 'build' task for a binary is now qualified with the name of its component.
 For example, `jar` in `mylib` will have a build task called 'mylibJar'
 - The name for the compile tasks for a binary is now qualified with the name of its component.
+- JVM libraries have a binary called `jar` rather than one qualified with the library name.
+- When building a JVM library with multiple variants, the task and output directory names have changed.
+The library name is now first.

+### Changes to incubating native software model

+- Task names have changed for components with multiple variants.
+The library or executable name is now first.

 ## External contributions